toddaustin07/Heatmiser/README.md

 ### neoStat Devices
 The data shown on these devices will be refreshed at the frequency you configured in the neoHub device Settings.

 If the neoStat device was configured through the heatmiser app to be a Timer, you should have set the corresponding SmartThings neoStat device Settings option as described earlier.
-In Timer mode, the device will only include a switch control and a status field.
+In Timer mode, the device will only include a switch, Profile selection control and a status field.

 If an action is taken such as changing the thermostat mode or setpoint temperature, then an additional data refresh will occur about 5 seconds after the action.
 This will provide more immediate response to your requested actions.